baldesco/SDC_P1/.ipynb_checkpoints/Writeup-checkpoint.md

 From the challenge video, it can be seen that the algorithm has difficulties finding the lane lines when the color of the pavement changes.
 This may be improved by, for example, determining the color of the floor in the image and define different set of parameters for different floor colors.

-Other than that, I consider that muy pipeline, using the tools shown in the course so fat, works well enough.
+Other than that, I consider that my pipeline, using the tools shown in the course so fat, works well enough.